 As an undead creature, George cannot defeat his dependence on blood - he literally need it to survive.

 Damage Reduction: classical vampires are notable for their considerable resistance to conventional injury.
 While not quite immune to such, George can easily shrug off attacks that would readily kill a normal human, their applied force being reduced by -2 CS.
 This damage reduction applies to both physical and vampiric attacks used against George in the course of his empire building.

-Environmental Independence: as anti-life monstrosities, vampires only need to satisfy the limitations of their vampiric power in order to subsist.
+Environmental Independence: as anti-life monstrosities, vampires only need to satisfy the limitations of their vampiric power to subsist.
 In other words, while George must feed upon the blood of others to live, he no longer needs - nor can he derive sustenance from - ordinary food or water, and no longer need breathe to maintain his bodily functions.
 George no longer sleeps during the day, either.

 Fangs: vampires are equipped with retractable fangs, which generally come in the form of abnormal canines (on both the top and bottom of their mouths).
-George may bring these physical weapons to bear in order to inflict his Strength rank in Edged Attack damage.
+George may bring these physical weapons to bear to inflict his Strength rank in Edged Attack damage.
 Mind you, George often causes just enough harm with his fangs to access his target's bloodstream (the better to avoid killing his lunch outright).

 Mesmerism: by achieving eye contact with a would-be victim within Very Near distance, George can attempt to influence their mind with Remarkable (30) skill.
 This often makes it extremely easy for him to dine for the evening.
 Furthermore, if George ever creates 'children', or anyone he bites survives to tell the tale, he can utilize this power against them at +2 CS, since his vampiric ichor binds their will to him.